Screenshots may differ slightly depending on software version.

 To create more convenient levels in the numerical factors, change the Search to Point exchange.

 Change the Optimality to D, as used by the P&G engineers.
-For more statistical details on Design-Expert’s optimal model selection screen press the screen tips icon (the light bulb) or select Help, Screen Tips off the main menu.
+For more statistical details on Stat-Ease’s optimal model selection screen press the screen tips icon (the light bulb) or select Help, Screen Tips off the main menu.

 At this stage the runs total to 28, which is not divisible by 3 – desirable for splitting evenly among your three suppliers.
 To compensate for this, bulk up your design to 36 runs (12 to each supplier) by increasing Lack-of-fit points to 9.
 Tab to Replicates and again enter 9.
 Set a check-mark at Force categoric balance.
 Not doing this could result in a design with more of one supplier than another, which would doubtless generate questions from the purchasing department because it would seem unfair.
 A warning alerts you that forcing categoric balance might require adjustments.